Exercise and Nutrition Are Essential In Health for Women

 Side effects of HRT include osteoporosis, blood clots, high blood pressure (hypertension), vaginal bleeding, rash and acne, and weight gain.

 Risk factors such as gender, age, and family history are well beyond anyone's control.
-But the fourth risk factor, lifestyle, is controllable.
-The following are things that you should do to minimize your chances of developing breast cancer:
+But the fourth risk factor, lifestyle, is

 The study on which the findings were based followed over 184,000 postmenopausal women for an average of seven years.
 Women who had less than one drink a day experienced a 7 percent increased risk of developing breast cancer over those women who did not drink; women who have from one to two drinks per day had a 32 percent increased risk while those who had three or more drinks a day experienced up to a 51 percent increased risk of developing breast cancer.
 The risk was seen mostly in those 70 percent of tumors classified as estrogen receptor- and progesterone receptor-positive.
 This is the most common form of breast cancer in postmenopausal women.